Hello World

 state: 1

-By default the upstream created is rather simple.
-It represents a specific kubernetes service.
-However, the petstore application is a swagger service.
-Gloo Edge can discover this swagger spec, but by default Gloo Edge’s function discovery features are turned off to improve performance.
-To enable Function Discovery Service (fds) on our petstore, we need to label the namespace.
+By default, the created Upstream is rather simple.
+It represents a specific Kubernetes service.
+However, the Pet Store app is a Swagger service.
+Gloo Gateway can discover this swagger spec, but by default Gloo Gateway’s function discovery features are turned off to improve performance.
+To enable Function Discovery Service (FDS) on our Pet Store app, we need to label the namespace.

 kubectl label namespace default discovery.solo.io/function_discovery=enabled